liquidctl/liquidctl/docs/corsair-commander.md

 # Corsair Commander Pro
 _Driver API and source code available in [`liquidctl.driver.commander_pro`](../liquidctl/driver/commander_pro.py)._

+This driver will also work for the Corsair Lighting Node Pro Devices.

 ## Initializing the device

 The device should be initialized every time it is powered on, including when